-Before I stopped doing attended sessions, I can’t tell you how many times a client showed up only to realize they had brought or sent me ahead of time the wrong file for a song or multiple songs.
+Before I stopped doing attended mastering sessions, I can’t tell you how many times a client showed up only to realize they had brought or sent me ahead of time the wrong file for a song or multiple songs.
 When this is discovered at the mastering session, this becomes a serious misuse of time for both parties.

 There were also too many situations where an attended mastering session was booked, but then the mixing sessions took longer than expected and it becomes an unnecessarily stressful situation that can be easily avoided.
 Other unexpected scheduling conflicts or changes were also not uncommon resulting in too much juggling of projects, and less time actually working.

-Now I work on a first come first serve basis which allows me to get all projects done sooner, more affordably, and with more focus.
+Now I work on a first come first serve basis which allows me to get projects done sooner, more affordably, and with more focus.
 There are special options for rush situations if needed.

 Once the project is sequenced, finalized, and ready for listening, I have a very smooth, easy, and foolproof system for you to audition your master and any revisions remotely via your computer (Mac or PC), or if you have an iOS mobile device (iPhone or iPad).
-I hope this message helps you understand why attended mastering sessions are not offered and may not be best for your project in the long run.
-I’m always happy to do a test master of one song for you before committing to anything.
+It’s very easy for everybody involved to listen remotely and provide feedback.

 I understand the desire to be in the room, learn things, etc, while mastering your project, but to be honest, I don’t think there is a lot to be learned by simply watching me work, unless I also take time to explain everything which inherently adds more time to the project.
 Maybe not a lot, but over the course of a week, months, and years, that time can add up.
 It can also take me out of my element and cause focus issues.

 My streamlined workflow helps keeps unattended session rates low: